openequella/openequella.github.io/guides/featureGuides/FeaturesGuide2019.2/openEQUELLA-2019.2-FeaturesGuide.md

 text in the ‘Title’ field for one or more existing items in the same collection.
 A link is provided to those items so they can be viewed before proceeding.

-Duplicate checking can be switched on for multiple edit box wizard control in one collection.
+Duplicate checking can be switched on for multiple edit box wizard controls in one collection.
 For example, duplicate checking could be enabled for both the ‘Title’ and ‘Description’ fields in one contribution wizard.
 Any text entered in the ‘Title’ field would be matched against existing item titles within the